-- Task 1: Estimation of the potential climate change mitigation action in the olive grove management.
-This estimation of the mitigation potential and of emission reductions due to the direct action of mitigation will be enlarged to the Mediterranean olive groves. - Task 2: Elaboration of the technical documentation of the standard for carbon credits certification generated from the sustainable management of olive groves; in particular this Task will elaborate a) the normative procedure of a internationally recognized standard, and b) the "report guidelines" to be implemented in the company pilot areas.
+• Task 1: Estimation of the potential climate change mitigation action in the olive grove management.
+This estimation of the mitigation potential and of emission reductions will be enlarged to the Mediterranean olive groves.

-All the documents will be based on the evaluation of the impact of sustainable management practices, that will allow a quantitative assessment of the carbon sink and related carbon credits, and according to the relative International Standard Organization standard for auditing and for Green House Gasses certification (ISO 14000 technical norms).
+• Task 2: Elaboration of the technical documentation requested by the "sustainable management of olive groves standard and the generated sustainability credits", and the "report guidelines" for the standard implementation in the company pilot areas.
+All the documents will be based on the evaluation of the impact of sustainable management practices, that will allow a quantitative assessment of the carbon sink and related sustainability credits, and according to the relative International Standard Organization standard for auditing and for Green House Gasses certification (ISO 14000 technical norms).

-• Task 3: Training of company staff aimed to implement the certification standard into the project selected pilot companies, selected as stakeholders; task includes dissemination and communication among stakeholders, with a final public consultation about the certification standard for sustainable olive grove management.
+• Task 3: Training of company staff aimed to implement the certification standard into the pilot companies.
+This task foreseen the result dissemination and communication among stakeholders, with a final public consultation about the certification standard for sustainable olive grove management.

-• Task 4: Creation of a "suppliers and buyers register" for voluntary carbon credits generated by sustainable olive groves management.
+• Task 4: Creation of a "suppliers and buyers register" for voluntary sustainability credits generated by sustainable olive groves management.